-Angie’s List is changing its name to Angi
+Angie’s List changes its name to Angi

-NEW YORK (AP) — Angie’s List is giving itself a new name: Angi.
+NEW YORK (AP) — Angie’s List has a new name: Angi.

-The website said Wednesday that it is changing its name to better reflect what it does now.
-Founded in 1995 as an online directory to research and rate local plumbers and other home contractors, it has evolved into a site where users can book, schedule and pay someone online to unclog a toilet or mount a TV to the wall.
+The company said Wednesday that it changed its name to better reflect what it does now.
+Founded in 1995 as an online directory to research and rate local plumbers and other home contractors, it has evolved into a site where users can book, schedule and pay someone to unclog a toilet or mount a TV to the wall.

 “At its core, we’re not a list,” said Oisin Hanrahan, who was named CEO of the website’s parent company last month.

-It went with Angi, instead of Angie, because it was a unique name no one else was using, Hanrahan said.
+Hanrahan said the company went with Angi, instead of Angie, because it was a unique name no one else was using,

-Starting Wednesday, the website’s URL will go from AngiesList.com to Angi.com.
-The app will reflect the change, too.
+On Wednesday, the website’s URL went from AngiesList.com to Angi.com.
+The app reflected the change, too.
 And the logo has been redone, losing its former green hue for a bright coral red.

-Angie’s List was named after Angie Hicks, who co-founded the site nearly 25-years ago.
-Hicks, who also appeared on TV commercials for the site, is still involved with the company as a chief customer officer and board member.
+Angie’s List was named after Angie Hicks, who co-founded the site more than 25-years ago.
+Hicks, who is still a board member, said in a prepared statement that it was time for a change.

+“I am very excited about this new era for Angi,” Hicks said.

 As part of the revamp, the Denver-based parent company, ANGI Homeservices Inc., will also change its name to Angi Inc. Its stock symbol will remain unchanged as “ANGI.”